Secret Double Octopus

-Secret Double Octopus (SDO) is an Israeli software company specializing in passwordless authentication for enterprise environments.
+Secret Double Octopus (SDO) is a cybersecurity software company specializing in phishing-resistant passwordless authentication for enterprise environments.

 History

-The company was founded in 2015 by a team of entrepreneurs and security researchers from Ben-Gurion University of the Negev in Beersheba.
-The team was led by Prof. Shlomi Dolev and Dr. Shimrit Tzur-David.
+The company was founded in 2015 by a team of experienced entrepreneurs and security researchers.

 The company's core product is based on proprietary password alternatives for password-based legacy systems and secure communications using secret sharing algorithms, originally developed to protect nuclear launch codes, now used to prevent cyber attacks.
-Secret Double Octopus' technology is regarded as a universal replacement for passwords, OTPs, physical security keys, smart cards, and other authentication mechanisms.

 The company uses proprietary phone-as-a-token technology to prevent unauthorized use of systems while preventing identity theft.

-Secret Double Octopus has offices in Europe and the U.S. Its headquarters are in Tel-Aviv and Palo Alto, California.

 Product and funding

-The company offers an enterprise authentication platform that covers on-premises assets, cloud applications, remote tools (e.g. VPNs and RDPs), desktop/laptop workstation authentication and an authenticator app for passwordless authentication or multi-factor authentication.

-The company raised a $6 million A round from JVP, Iris Capital, Liberty Israel and Benhamou Global Ventures.

 In April 2020, the company announced a $15 million Series B round to expand their passwordless authentication and remote-access security solutions for enterprises.
-The new round brings the company's total funding to $22.5 million.
+Additional $15 million were raised in January 2024.